GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     );
     ```

-1. If you try to invoke the flow in Genkit UI (**flows/queryTransformFlow**), you'll notice that the input format for the flow is different from the prompt.
+1. If you try to invoke the flow in Genkit UI (**Flows/queryTransformFlow**), you'll notice that the input format for the flow is different from the prompt.
 The flow just expects a string.
-You need to fix the codee in the challenge to change the input type from string to the custom input type, so that the prompt and flow take the same input type.
+You need to fix the code in the challenge to change the input type from string to the required input type, so that the prompt and flow take the same input type.
+The output will just say "Hello World".
 You should get an output something that looks like this:

     ```text
     "Hello World"
     ```

-1. But, once you implement the necessary code (and prompt), you should see something like this (if the input is "I want to watch a movie")
+1. But, once you implement the necessary code (and prompt), you should see something like this (if the **userMessage** is "I want to watch a movie").

     ```json
     {
         "result": {
         "transformedQuery":"movie",
         "userIntent":"REQUEST",
         "justification":"The user's request is simple and lacks specifics.
 Since the user profile provides no likes or dislikes, the transformed query will reflect the user's general request for a movie to watch.
 No additional information is added because there is no context to refine the search.", }
     }
     ```